Learning Graph Laplacian with MCP: Introduction

 When the prior knowledge of the structural information $A$ is not available, especially for real data sets, one can take the fully connected matrix as the connectivity matrix, i.e., $A={\bf 1}{\bf 1}^T - I$, with $I$ being an identity matrix.
 In this case, the model \eqref{cgl-l1} involves estimating both the graph structure and graph edge weights.
 The model \eqref{cgl-l1} is a natural extension of the classical model \eqref{model-glasso} due to the equality $\log\det\, (\Theta + J) = \log {\rm pdet}\, \Theta$ for any Laplacian matrix $\Theta$ of a connected graph.
 Here ${\rm pdet}\,(\cdot)$ denotes the pseudo-determinant of a square matrix, i.e., the product of all non-zero eigenvalues of the matrix.

-The model \eqref{cgl-l1} naturally extends the classical model \eqref{model-glasso} to incorporate the graph Laplacian constraint.
-However, the model \eqref{cgl-l1} has the drawback that the $\ell_1$ penalty may lose its power in promoting sparsity in the estimated graph.
-In fact, we found from our experiments that the number of edges of the estimated graphs of \eqref{cgl-l1} does not always decrease with increasing values of the tuning parameter $\lambda$ (see, e.g., Fig.~\ref{graph-animals} and Fig.~\ref{graph-senate}).
-We note that the phenomena also appeared in the experiments of the existing work \cite[Fig.~8(a)]{zhao2019optimization}, wherein for many of the tested instances, setting the parameter $\lambda=1$ results in denser graphs compared to choosing smaller values such as $\lambda=0 $ or $0.02$.
-That the $\ell_1$ penalty fails to promote sparsity can make it difficult for one to obtain a desired sparsity level in the graph estimated from the model \eqref{cgl-l1}.
-This phenomena is likely caused by the zero row-sum constraint of a valid Laplacian matrix $\Theta\in\mathcal{L}(A)$, which satisfies
+The model \eqref{cgl-l1} naturally extends the classical model \eqref{model-glasso} to incorporate the graph Laplacian constraint. {However, the model \eqref{cgl-l1} has been proved to have the drawback that the $\ell_1$ penalty may lose its power in promoting sparsity in the estimated graph \cite{ying2020nonconvex}.
+In fact, an intuitive explanation of this phenomena is by the zero row-sum constraint} of a valid Laplacian matrix $\Theta\in\mathcal{L}(A)$, which satisfies

 Thus the $\ell_1$ penalty term in \eqref{cgl-l1} simply penalizes the diagonal entries of $\Theta$ but not the individual entries $\Theta_{ij}$.
 Hence adjusting $\lambda$ may not affect the sparsity level of the solution of \eqref{cgl-l1}.
-Very recently, the relative failure of $\ell_1$ penalty to promote sparsity in the model \eqref{cgl-l1} was also noticed in \cite{ying2020does}.

-Motivated by the observation above, we consider a non-convex penalty function, the minimax concave penalty (MCP) \cite{zhang2010nearly}, to replace the $\ell_1$ penalty.
+Motivated by the observation above, the work \cite{ying2020nonconvex} proposed to apply a non-convex penalty function to promote sparsity.
 Non-convex penalties can generally reduce estimation bias, and they have been applied in sparse precision matrix estimation in \cite{lam2009sparsistency,shen2012likelihood}.
-In this paper, we propose to learn a graph Laplacian matrix as the precision matrix from the constrained maximum likelihood estimation with the MCP:
+In this paper, we aim to propose an efficient algorithm to learn a graph Laplacian matrix as the precision matrix from the constrained maximum likelihood estimation with the minimax concave penalty (MCP) \cite{zhang2010nearly}

 where the MCP function $P$ is given as follows (we omit its dependence on the parameters $\gamma$ and $\lambda$ for brevity):